ShubhBarnwal/Getting-And-Cleaning-Data-in-R/README.md

 - Merge the two sets of averages
    Make Feature a labelled column rather than row names in accordance with tidy data theory

-- View the first tidy data set: mydata
+- View the first tidy data set: FinalData

-- View the second tidy data set: mydata2

 ###Some additional notes about the code in 'run_analysis.R'